theparanoidtimes/Arduino-Python-temperature-monitor/README.md

 ![Arduino schema](/doc/sketch_final.png)

-Connect Arduino and the required modules like defined in the picture.
+- Connect Arduino and the required modules like defined in the picture.
 Use `ArduinoRealTimeClockModuleConfigurator` to setup the current time on the real time module.
 After that upload the `ArduinoTempReader` script.
 In the script delay between temperature measuring can be adjusted (currently it is set to 120000 millisecond).
 Also set the `debug` field to `true` if serial output is needed.

-On Python environment in the location of the script run `python setup.py py2exe` and copy the whole `dist` folder to the SC card.
+- On Python environment in the location of the script run `python setup.py py2exe` and copy the whole `dist` folder to the SC card.

-To record temperature data just plug the Arduino to the power supply and it will start to record.
+- To record temperature data just plug the Arduino to the power supply and it will start to record.
 Temperature will be recorded on SC card in `TEMP.TXT` file.

-When recording is done, load SD card on the presenting environment and run `dist/main.exe`.
+- When recording is done, load SD card on the presenting environment and run `dist/main.exe`.
 The temperature plot will be saved in the file on SD card.
-File name will be in the format temp_<last time recorded>.png.
+File name will be in the format temp_&lt;last time recorded&gt;.png.

 **TODO** - Implement independent power supply for Arduino and a proper case.